smithy-lang/smithy/docs/source-2.0/guides/smithy-build-json.rst

 .. _markIdempotencyTokensClientOptional:

-markIdempotencyTokensClientOptional
+makeIdempotencyTokensClientOptional
 -----------------------------------

-Marks required Idempotency token members as ``@clientOptional``.
+Makes required Idempotency token members as ``@clientOptional``.

 Idempotency tokens that are required should fail validation, but shouldn't be required to create a type, allowing for a default value to get injected when missing.